enc2586/csmsdl/README.md

 ## How to Build

-Follow these steps to build the application into an executable:
+Follow these steps to build the application into an executable (All codes should run at the project directory):

 1. Install the required libraries: